cleancoindev/chainlol/README.md

-tx | tx 0x000.. or tx 1123123 for SOL | Opens Etherscan or Solscan depending on the hash type. w, wallet | w vitalik.eth | Opens the walllet based on the hash or the ENS name. commands | commands | Lists available commands.
+tx | tx 0x000.. or tx 1123123 for SOL | Opens Etherscan or Solscan depending on the hash type. w, wallet | w vitalik.eth | Opens the walllet based on the hash or the ENS name. commands | commands | Lists available commands. nft | nft chain runners | Searches for the NFT keyword in the OpeanSea. s, swap | swap ohm dai | Opens uniswap with the two coins to swap. ipfs | ipfs Qmd8nEQ2K6Uw67oFjM8FQo6K8qdvkaKMDwN91TBprC7EJ6 | Opens the file with the hash on IPFS. ar | ar Qmd8nEQ2K6Uw67oFjM8FQo6K8qdvkaKMDwN91TBprC7EJ6 | Opens the file with the hash on ARWeave. ipns | ipns kunalm.xyz | Opens the domain on IPNS.

 ## Setup